 On Titronics website (www.titronics.com) in the Video section, there is a video titled “Tytron Cleaning and Maintenance” that shows you how to do a in-house maintenance.
-Titronics recommends that every 5-10 years your scanner should come in for a “clean and calibration”.
-For wireless scanners, Titronics recommends sending the scanner in to have the battery replaced every 2-4 years.
+Titronics recommends that every 2-4 years your scanner should come in for a “clean and calibration”.
+Also if your scanner is wireless it will need a battery replacement every 2-4 years.

 Yes, the scanner can work with a select few other software systems.
 Titronics does not support those systems.
 For any support on those programs, you will have to contact that company’s technical services.